 Then, I’m going to eradicate every single cue that has become an accidental part of the chain… the non-essentials.
 Is it essential I walk Heston first thing?
 No. Could I walk him before breakfast?
 Yes, if it’s light enough.
 Do I need to open the shutters?
 No. Must I put on my boots right before the walk?
 No. So I get rid of every inadvertent accidental cue.
 Do I need a hat?
 Could I keep it in my pocket?
 The shorter the time that excitement has to build up, the easier it is to manage.

 Another way you can do this is to switch the normal walking tools.
-If you use a flat collar and leash, switch to a harness and a new type of unexciting leash.
-If you use a harness, switch to a flat collar and leash for a little while and let your dog wear the harness round and about the house until the harness stops meaning “Walk!”
+If you use a flat collar and lead, switch to a harness and a new type of unexciting lead.
+If you use a harness, switch to a flat collar and lead for a little while and let your dog wear the harness round and about the house until the harness stops meaning “Walk!”

-I’m also going to do that when I have absolutely zero other cues around.
-Nothing on my list of cues can be anything that vaguely raises an eyelid.
-If I go and start messing around with leashes when I am in my coat and hat, wearing my boots, got my keys in my hand, it’s going to be too much.
+I’m also going to do that when I have absolutely zero other cues around that form part of that cue chain.
+There should be nothing on my list of cues can be anything that vaguely raises an eyelid.
+If I go and start messing around with leads when I am in my coat and hat, wearing my boots, got my keys in my hand, it’s going to be too much.

 I’m going to do it when he’s had a walk already.